Updated: Aug 29

-Northern Lights in Iceland During December
+Can I see Northern Lights in Iceland in December?

 With dark skies for around 20 hours per day, December is an ideal time to spot the Northern Lights in Iceland.
 As long as you’re lucky enough to have a clear night, you can watch this spectacular light show for yourself!

 Taking a short trip out of the city to a relatively quiet and dark spot will give you the best chance to experience these colorful dancing lights.
 That's because you’ll be far enough away from the city’s light pollution to see the aurora.
 Due to the early sunsets, the Northern Lights may be visible in the skies above Iceland from around 3 or 4 pm in the afternoon.